Importance of Early Detection

-Individual outcomes may vary.
-The depiction may not reflect the typical keratoconus patient’s experience and the timeline may vary.
-It is not intended to represent of guarantee that anyone will have the same or similar outcomes.
+*Individual outcomes may vary.
+The depiction may not reflect the typical keratoconus patient’s experience, and the timeline may vary.
+It is not intended to represent or guarantee that anyone will have the same or similar outcomes.

-How can parents be proactive about monitoring their children’s eye health?
+How can parents be proactive about monitoring their child’s eye health?

 “If they have a family history of keratoconus and the children start needing glasses, I would recommend getting screened for KC – especially starting at age 12.”Dr. Darcy Wolsey, Eye Institute of Utah

 Don’t wait to call the eye doctor if you notice changes in your child’s vision.